apache/trafficserver/doc/developer-guide/jsonrpc/jsonrpc-architecture.en.rst

 .. note::

-   Although most of the protocol specs are granted, we do have implemented some exceptions.
-All the modifications we have implemented will be documented.
+   Although most of the protocol specs are granted, we have implemented some exceptions.
+All the modifications will be properly documented.

 There are a set  of mandatory fields that must be included in a `JSONRPC`_ message as well as some optional fields, all this is documented here,